chr5tphr/ecGAN/notes.md

 ### Pattern: Mean of Signal cannot be restored
 since noise-mean + signal-mean cannot be decomposed

-### Problem: Zero-corners in MNIST conv PatternNet
+### Zero-corners in MNIST conv PatternNet
-because corners are always zero in dataset
+ - Solution: because corners are always zero in dataset

-### Problem: Attribution gives wrong predictions
+### Attribution gives wrong predictions
+- Obsolete:
-because we use relu where actually clipping (or something else) is used, output gets lost
+    - Problem : because we use relu where actually clipping (or something else) is used, output gets lost
-Solution: use clipping regimes
+    - Solution: use clipping regimes
-Problem: Still inaccurate
+    - Problem : Still inaccurate
-Solution: add bias in pattern pass
+    - Solution: add bias in pattern pass
+- New Solution:
+    - Have a Null-Pattern that forwards outputs for every output that does not lie in any regime

+### Broken PatternNet
+- Problem : I only computed one global mean of X
+- Solution: you have to compute the X's means wrt. every output, resulting in a mean of size out x in

+### Biases are not negative (LRP,DTD)
+- Problem : LRP and DTD need negative biases, but we do not enforce those for sake of a more performant model
+- Solution: introduce bias in denominator, effectively treating biases as weights and appending a '1' to X. Note that this results in the DTD methods not being conservative anymore!

+### LRP/DTD gives empty explanations
+- Problem : since we append a ReLU to networks before explaining, when the highest activation is negative, the explanation will be all zero.
+- Discuss : does negative highest activations, since we trained with softmax, correspond to low confidence?
+- Solution: cherry-pick?!

+### PatternAttribution is negative on Generated Data but positive on Test Data
+- Problem : possibly, confidence for the input data is low, resulting in negative output, which in effect flips the sign

 ## Questions